Invited Choir Ensembles

 Invited Choir

 Below are the requirements and application for our annual clinic/convention concert choir ensembles.
-Applications and recordings must be submitted online by 11:59 pm (CDT), April 1 for College/University, and 11:59 pm (CDT), May 1 for Middle School/High School.
+Applications and recordings must be submitted online by 11:59 pm (CDT), April 1 for College/University groups, and 11:59 pm (CDT), May 1 for Middle School/High School groups.

 Selected ensembles will be included on the Convention Concert Ensembles page.